 Research has shown students learn better when they feel safe, supported, and engaged.
 Survey and focus group data has backed that up locally with families, scholars, and staff sharing campus culture plays a significant role in academic performance.
-Additionally, as illustrated on the CA state dashboard, chronic absenteeism (although it has decreased from 25% to just over 12% in the most recent year of data) and suspension rates have been areas of growth for our school.
-A culture of excellence occurs when students feel connected to their school community and supported to reach their full potential.
-The power of a staff of mission-aligned educators is crucial to a positive and successful school culture.
+Additionally, as illustrated on the CA state dashboard, chronic absenteeism (Fall 2023: 21%), behavior incidents, and suspension rates (2%) are areas of growth for our schools.
+To focus on this, we want to build a culture of excellence, a sense of connectedness to the school community, and support for one another in order to help students reach their full potential.
+Finally, the power of a staff of mission-aligned educators is crucial to a positive and successful school culture.
+Students cannot focus on academics if they do not feel they are safe, supported, and affirmed.